DataBoySu/databoysu-readme-translator/README.md

 This automatic translator action acts as a pretty powerful **helper tool** designed to take your documentation **90-95% of the way** towards full localization.

-It utilizes a context-aware AI model structurally optimized for technical content, ensuring that code blocks, tags, and jargon is preserved.
+It utilizes Qwen3-14B AI model structurally optimized through prompt engineering and regex filtering for technical content, ensuring that code blocks, tags, and jargon is preserved.

 As a fail-safe, I have implemented complex post-processing which reverts document chunk back to original language(English) if it detects my set rule violations.